CodeTheCity/matchthecity/README.md

 To see what has changed in recent versions of MatchTheCity, see the [CHANGELOG](https://github.com/CodeTheCity/matchthecity/blob/master/CHANGELOG.md).

-Fell free to contact the MatchTheCity core team via Twitter [@MatchTheCity](https://twitter.com/matchthecity)
+Feel free to contact the MatchTheCity core team via Twitter [@MatchTheCity](https://twitter.com/matchthecity)

 ### Contributing